 Show your artistic talents with our fish printing station.
 Create artwork inspired by a fish that does not smell fishy!
 Washable paints are painted on a rubber fish and then “printed” on the corresponding paper that lists facts about each fish on the back.
 Choose from a variety of different types of fish.
 (Back to Top)

-Ever wonder what washes up on the Texas coast?
-This is the place to see the marvels that the ocean carries around the world.
+Have you ever wondered about what washes up on the Texas coast?
+The materials included in this kit allow you to see the marvels that the ocean carries around the world.
 Touch, see, and learn about the shells, sea beans, feathers, plastics, and bones that have been found on your coastline.
 (Back to Top)

 Coastal Fishing (Backyard Bass)

 Children and adults learn to cast Zebco-type rods and reels.
 The goal is to “catch” a plastic fish using a special weight that “hooks” the fish.
-Each player receives a prize.
 (Back to Top)

 Do you know of other activities that would increase awareness of our coastal